-We strive to foster and maintain an environment which fosters trust and safety.
+We strive to maintain an environment that fosters trust and safety.

 These guidelines are intended to provide information about employees’ conduct when working or engaging with minors so that the university may maintain high standards of professional and moral behavior.